 Mitigations and corrective actions.

-When an environmental hazard or risk assessment deems pre‐harvest product testing is necessary.aa-product
+When an environmental hazard or risk assessment deems pre‐harvest product testing is necessary.

+For personnel conducting agricultural water assessments, training must be completed, and the training program must address the following minimum requirements:

+When an agricultural water assessment should be completed.

+How to conduct an agricultural water assessment or risk assessment.

+Potential hazard and risk identification for both surface and ground water sources.

+Assessment of well integrity and above ground components.

+Monitoring practices, including microbiological testing, and residual monitoring.

+Water treatment system set-up, corrective actions, and best practices.

+Mitigations and corrective actions including follow-up testing, level 1 assessments, well chlorination, and when preharvest product testing is needed.
 Training requirements for harvesting equipment cleaning and sanitation, Issue 8:

 At least one individual from the company must attend an LGMA training on harvesting equipment cleaning and sanitation and conducting a self-assessment against section 8.
 After this initial training, the company can adopt a train-the-trainer approach for the following activities: